Barbra Streisand wore this ornate Thea Porter kaftan in a photo shoot for the cover story of August 1974’s “House Beautiful” Magazine.

 Porter’s designs are highly collectable.
 Because they are all made by hand no two are alike.
 Finding one of her pieces today is like finding a lost piece of art.
 These rare kaftans are now worth thousands of dollars & have been the focus of fashion exhibitions worldwide.

 Dorothea “Thea” Seale (1927-2000) was raised in Damascus.
-She moved to London after separating from her husband Robert Porter, where she worked in interior design.
+She moved to London after separating from her husband Robert Porter, where she began to work in interior design.
 Her first shop in Soho sold imported fabrics & hangings.
-Determined to have beautiful cushion covers, she began cutting up imported kaftans, but realized they were fashionable in their own right.
-This led her to start selling them, but when her imports couldn’t keep up with the demand, she began to make her own from mixed fabrics & antique trims.
-For almost twenty years, exotic garments inspired by the Middle East and luxurious richly-patterned silks and antique fabrics, were Thea Porter’s trademark.
+Determined to have beautiful cushion covers, Thea began cutting up imported kaftans, but realized they were fashionable in their own right.
+This led her to start reselling them, but when her imports couldn’t keep up with the demand she decided to make her own from mixed fabrics & antique trims.
+For almost twenty years exotic garments inspired by the Middle East and luxurious richly-patterned silks and antique fabrics were Thea Porter’s trademark.

 Barbra’s red and cream kaftan is a mixture of art deco and 70’s style.
 It was made from resist-dyed satin and features a bold red vertical panel at its center.
 The V-neck has a striking sea shell embroidered overlay, comprised of red single-strand sequins jutting outward in a wing like fashion.